 This is Harry’s favourite photo of me.
-He has it as wallpaper on his mobile phone.
+He has it as a wallpaper on his mobile phone.
 He says that whenever he sees me, it feels like a river of love flowing through him. 💘

 So far, so lovely but also not too unusual.
 If it weren’t for the fact that I’m not human.
-I’m a doll.
-And this is when “agalmatophilia” comes into play.

 Agalmatophilia is a psychological term for a paraphilia involving sexual attraction to a doll, mannequin, statue, or other similar figurative objects.